jing-library/r-text-mining/episodes/02-clean-data.Rmd

 ## Project Gutenberg collection and the workflow of text analyses

-The [Project Gutenbery](https://www.gutenberg.org/) is a collection of free electronic books, or eBooks, available online.
+The [Project Gutenberg](https://www.gutenberg.org/) is a collection of free electronic books, or eBooks, available online.
 The R package [`gutenbergr`](https://cran.r-project.org/web/packages/gutenbergr/vignettes/intro.html), developed by [David Robinson](https://en.wikipedia.org/wiki/David_G._Robinson_(data_scientist)), allows users to download public domain works from the Project Gutenberg collection as well as search and filter works by author, title, language, subjects, and other metadata.
+Project Gutenberg ID numbers are listed in this metadata, which allows us to use gutenberg_download() in order to download the text for each novel.
+Let's use [record in project Gutenberg for The Time Machine](https://www.gutenberg.org/ebooks/35) The Time Machine, [record in project Gutenberg for The War of the Worlds](https://www.gutenberg.org/ebooks/36)The War of the Worlds, and [record in project Gutenberg for The Invisilbe Man](https://www.gutenberg.org/ebooks/5230)The Invisible Man.

+\\\
+library(gutenbergr)

+hgwells <- gutenberg_download(c(35, 36, 5230))

+\\\

+## Word Frequencies

+One of the first steps used in text analysis, is word frequency.

 This is a lesson created via The Carpentries Workbench.
 It is written in [Pandoc-flavored Markdown](https://pandoc.org/MANUAL.html) for static files and